jia-xinyu/jia-xinyu.github.io/_projects/10_project.md

     Quadruped robot + Robotic manipulator.
 </div>

-The mechanical system has major upgrades.
-For example, more carbon fiber material are used for lightweighting (**25kg** in total); we select a more powerful motor (GYEMS RMD X8 Pro 9:1) and design a new leg tranmission structure for high payload.
+Compared to its predecessors, the mechanical system has major upgrades.
+For example, more carbon fiber material is used for lightweighting (**25kg** in total).
+We also select a more powerful motor (GYEMS RMD X8 Pro 9:1) and design a new leg tranmission structure to support a higher payload.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">